 In some cases, I found that the label actually referred to ground-up bone extract while at the same time having a reference to veganism on the front of the packaging.

 So, before you blindly trust the label you see on packaging, do some extra research to make sure you really are getting a multivitamin for vegans.
-You can always check out our dedicated page with recommended vegan multivitamin options.
+You can check this list of plant-based multivitamins.

 Considerations For Different Ages